Md-Khid/ANN_Classification_Prediction/README.md

 ```
 ![6](https://github.com/Md-Khid/ANN_Classification_Prediction/assets/160820522/c5a735ab-8cde-48f7-872c-8c691b05b569)

 We will scale the numerical value columns in the dataset.
 This helps us understand how the variables relate to each other especially when making scatterplots and studying correlations.
-Doing this makes sure that the variables are on the same scale making it easier to interpret their relationships accurately.
+This ensures that the variables are standardised to a consistent scale, thereby facilitating accurate interpretation of their relationships.

 #### Correlation Matrix Plot
 ```